-The table appearing immediately below sets forth the estimated payments and benefits that the Company's NEOs would have received assuming termination and/or a change of control had occurred on December 31, 2019.
-The definitions of "cause" (or "good cause"), "change of control" and "good reason," as set forth in the NEOs' employment agreements, are contained in the section entitled "- Named Executive Officers' Employment Agreements."
+The table appearing immediately below sets forth the estimated payments and benefits that the Company's NEOs would have received assuming termination and/or a change of control had occurred on December 31, 2020.
+The definitions of "cause," "change of control" and "good reason," as set forth in the NEOs' employment agreements, are contained in the section entitled "- Named Executive Officers' Employment Agreements."